Adaptive Radiation Definition

 “Adaptive Radiation refers to the adaptation of an organism that enables them to spread successfully or radiate into other environments.”

 According to Darwin’s Theory of Evolution, living organisms change their physical and anatomical structures over a long period of time for better adaptations to the changing environment.

 The initiation of the point of evolution was when organisms wanted to exploit a niche and they were not able to do so with their existing body design or structural component.
-Organisms started to split and adopt various versions for better survival.
+Organisms started to split and adapt various versions for better survival.

-The phenomenon of adaptive radiation was first observed by Darwin when he traveled to a place called the Galapagos Island.
+The phenomenon of adaptive radiation was first observed by Darwin when he travelled to a place called Galapagos Island.
 There he observed that there were finches with different types of beaks.
 So, he concluded that all of these inches radiated on the same island from a single ancestor Finch.
 All of these finches developed beaks according to the kind of food available to them.
 Hence, they evolved from the conventional seed-eating finches to vegetarian and insectivorous finches.
 They later came to be known as Darwin’s finches.

 - Consider a family consisting of four children.
-They have same parents and origin, grew under same circumstances and moved to different regions for a better opportunity.
+They have the same parents and origin, grew under the same circumstances and moved to different regions for a better opportunity.
 Now each one of them has their own adaptation according to their lifestyle and place they stay.
 Here the lineage splits and radiates different characteristics.

 - Another example of adaptive radiation is the development of different Australian Marsupials from a single ancestral stock in the Australian subcontinent.
 This explains divergent evolution for the ancestral stock from which a number of species arise.
 But, if in a given geographical area, several adaptive radiations take place for various species, it gives rise to convergent evolution.

 - Marsupials are one of the most common examples of adaptive radiation.
 The marsupials have diverged into different orders and species.
 Each order diversified from its order Euaustralidelphia.